-- This provides the basis for optimum allocation of orders to the various fulfillment systems.
+- provide the basis for optimum allocation of orders to the various fulfillment systems.

-- The result: harmonious orchestration of the order execution process.
+- facilitate a harmonious orchestration of the order execution process.

 An order management system is the perfect complement to a typical ERP system.
 When the two are combined, the order management system serves as the central interface between a rapidly changing marketplace with diverse, customer-oriented applications on the one hand and established ERP-based business processes on the other.

-Intershop offers an OMS, and it can be fully integrated into your digitization journey: https://www.intershop.com/order-management
+Intershop offers an OMS which can be fully integrated into your digitalization journey: https://www.intershop.com/order-management